-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer, but the actual risk for a particular individual may differ.
-It is not possible to tell a person how long he or she will live with liver cancer.
-Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
+Also, it is important to know that these statistics are based on data from 14 to 30 years ago and do not reflect the effects of newer treatments for metastatic melanoma (see the Treatment Options section).
+It is not possible to tell a person how long he or she will live with melanoma.
+Because the survival statistics are measured in multi-year intervals, they may not represent recent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2014.
+Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2015.

 The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.